samuel444/AzureCraftChallenge/readme.md

 monitor.write("for winning this race")
 ```

-This code makes everything reset and brings the turtles back to the start
+`reset` sets everything up for a new race.
+It sends a broadcast message which causes the turtles to return to the start line and the timer to clear the monitor and reset the timer.
+It also clears the main monitor screen.

 ```
 rednet.open("left")